MusabYK/Jointly/projects/Jointly-frontend/README.md

 # Jointly-frontend

-This starter React project has been generated using AlgoKit.
+This the Jointlty smart contract-based joint account frontend.
 See below for default getting started instructions.

 # Setup